 Track your riding metrics

-While many cyclists track their metrics regardless of the time of year, when you are recovering from an injury we especially recommend it.
+While many cyclists track their metrics, when you are recovering from a cycling injury, we especially recommend it.
 That’s because by tracking your metrics, you have more data on how you are doing.
-This isn’t so you rush yourself to old metrics, but so you can build up in a smart way.
-In general, we recommend avoiding high torque activities and focusing on other metrics instead.
+This is so you can build your training up in a smart way.
+In general, we recommend avoiding high-torque activities and focusing on other metrics instead.

 While you track your metrics, you may also want to keep a journal and other insights so you can be inspired by the ways that you change.

 Lastly, remember to be patient with yourself.
-Injuries can be a bummer, and change plans, so doing what you can to make coming back enjoyable or even your time off enjoyable helps.
+Cycling injuries can be a bummer, and change plans, so doing what you can to make coming back enjoyable or even your time off enjoyable helps.

 Key takeaways:The exact program, pace, and experience of cycling after an injury will look different for everyone.
 But by talking to an expert health professional and maybe even working with a physical trainer or cycling trainer, you can create a plan that will work for you.
 Then once you are getting back to it, we recommend using an indoor trainer, cross training, and using data to help inform your rides.